 Product management is like a never ending fire drill with countless tasks to complete every single day.

-Good product managers are extremely organized and know how to keep track of their tasks so that nothing falls through the cracks and gets lost in the e-mail twilight zone.
+Good product managers are extremely organized with their project management and time management.
+The best product managers know how to keep track of their tasks so that nothing falls through the cracks and gets lost in the e-mail twilight zone.